Sauna

 Expert Opinions

-Eye care professionals generally advise against wearing contact lenses in a sauna.
-Dr. Jane Smith, an ophthalmologist, states, "The high heat and humidity in saunas can alter the shape and effectiveness of contact lenses, potentially leading to eye infections and discomfort."
+Eye care professionals generally advise against wearing contact lenses in a sauna. a researcher, an ophthalmologist, states, "The high heat and humidity in saunas can alter the shape and effectiveness of contact lenses, potentially leading to eye infections and discomfort."

 Practical Tips for Sauna Users with Contacts